tikikun/tikikun.github.io/content/posts/ai-in-a-flash-ai-and-the-matrix/index.md

 Well you cannot bring tissues into math, obviously, but you can bring the concepts over!
 So let&#8217;s start with the basics:

   * You need it to be interconnected
-  * You need it to carry informations (say a number or something)
+  * You need it to carry information (say a number or something)
   * You need information to change during the "connections" happening

 And so something like this has been invented by AI researcher below.